slidevjs/slidev/docs/themes/gallery.md

 ## Community Themes

-Here are the curated themes from the community.
+Here are the curated themes made by the community.

 <ThemeGallery collection="community"/>